What Makes a Good Credit Score? (And How to Improve Yours)

 Number of Inquiries: The amount of times institutions inquire about your credit score, which usually happens when you first apply for a loan or credit card.
 Having too many credit account inquiries can lower your score.
 However, if you’re applying to a number of different banks for the same home loan or car loan, all of their account inquiries will only count as one — as long as they all happen within a 30-day period.

 Type of Credit: Mortgages, auto loans, student loans and credit cards — these are all different types of credit.
 Having a variety of credit types could boost your credit score.

 There is no overnight fix for a low credit score, but there are steps you can take to improve it over time:

 1. Check your credit report for free.

-According to federal law, each year you are entitled to receive one free copy of your credit report from each of the three credit reporting agencies.
+According to federal law, each year you are entitled to receive one free copy of your credit report from each of the three credit reporting agencies (Equifax, Experian and TransUnion).
+In addition, in response to the COVID pandemic, the agencies will allow you to run a free credit report every week between now and December 2022.
 Request your free report using the Federal Trade Commission’s website at www.annualcreditreport.com.
 Check your credit report annually to ensure no new cards or accounts have been opened by criminals in your name, and make sure everything else looks accurate so you can get the best terms when you apply for a loan.

 2. Pay your bills on time.

 Payment history makes up the largest portion of your credit score (32-35 percent), so the more you pay your bills on time, the better your score.
-One way to avoid missed payments is to set up "automatic bill pay."
+One way to avoid missed payments is to set up “automatic bill pay” on your bank account.
 At Security National Bank, you can set up auto bill pay through online banking or by using the SNB Mobile App.